 - Clinical interviews

-Our Seoul Counseling Center Psychologist will meet with you a few weeks later for a 50-minute results meeting to (a) review and explain the results, and (b) explain all relevant treatment recommendations and follow-up support options for you based on the evaluation.
+Seoul Counseling Center’s psychologist will meet with you after a few weeks in a 50-minute meeting to: a) review and explain the results; and b) explain all relevant service recommendations and follow-up support options for you based on the evaluation.

 The Costs of a Psychological Evaluation